Authored by the expert who managed and guided the team behind the Uruguay Property Pack

 What bedroom count gets the most bookings in Punta Del Este as of 2026?

-As of the first half of 2026, 1-bedroom and 2-bedroom properties get the most total bookings in Punta Del Este because they dominate the available supply and match the most common trip types, with 2-bedroom units offering the best balance of demand and flexibility.
+As of early 2026, 1-bedroom and 2-bedroom properties likely get the most Airbnb bookings in Punta Del Este because they fit couples, small families, and short beach trips.

 What property type performs best in Punta Del Este in 2026?